bignimbus/extended-javascript-console/README.md

 <hr width="50%">
 ####console.expect(data).toBeCloseTo(num, margin)####
-Passed test indicates that num will fall into data +- margin.
+Passed test indicates that num will be greater than data - margin and less than data + margin.
 ```js
 console.expect(5).toBeCloseTo(6, 2);
 ```